Neighborhood Guide6 min read

 TL;DR

 University Avenue is one of the Twin Cities' most underrated vegan corridors.
-Ngon Vietnamese Bistro (799 University Ave W) serves upscale Vietnamese with tofu pho and lemongrass clay pot. iPho by Saigon (704 University Ave W) delivers generous vegetarian pho and vermicelli bowls at budget prices.
-Life Juices (450 Lexington Pkwy N) is a 100% vegan juice bar with cold-pressed juices and acai bowls.
+Ngon Vietnamese Bistro has permanently closed, but iPho by Saigon (704 University Ave W) still delivers generous vegetarian pho and vermicelli bowls at budget prices, and Life Juices (450 Lexington Pkwy N) is a 100% vegan juice bar with cold-pressed juices and acai bowls.
 The whole corridor is Green Line light rail accessible.

 University Avenue: The Twin Cities' Most Underrated Vegan Corridor